-Fire safety in the residential building codes focuses on two product characteristics:
+Fire safety in the building codes focuses on two product characteristics:

-The second characteristic is described as the amount of time a firefighter can be in a structure fighting the fire without it falling.
+The second characteristic, Fire Resistance, can be described as the amount of time a structure will hold its integrity before collapsing.
 Different types of occupancy have different fire resistance requirements.
-Most standard single-family residential structures do not have a Fire Resistance requirement for the occupied areas since getting out of a single family structure during a fire should be obvious and easy to do.
+Most standard single-family residential structures do not have a Fire Resistance requirement for the occupied areas, except frequently require a 1-hour fire resistance wall between the occupied areas and the garage.
 Commercial and multi-family structures do have a range of fire resistance requirements ranging from 1-4 hours, depending on occupancy type.
-In recent testing conducted at Western Fire Center, Inc in Kelso Washington which is an iAS accredited testing laboratory under the ASTM standard E119 showed that the BamCore wall system achieved the standard 1hr and 2hr fire ratings in conjunction with applied drywall while maintaining the load of 30,800 pounds.
-Nearly every product uses applied drywall to achieve these fire resistance ratings.
+Independent lab testing under ASTM E119 test standard showed that the BamCore Prime Wall system achieved the standard 1hr and 2hr fire ratings in conjunction with applied drywall while maintaining the load of 30,800 pounds.
+Nearly fire resistance product uses applied drywall to achieve its fire resistance ratings.

 In addition to structural strength, effective building materials also need to have acceptable behavior when exposed to fire.